 ALWAYS wash your hands before and after handling food:

-A simple trick that I use, is to fill my kitchen sink with hot, sudsy water.
-This serves two
+A simple trick that I use is to fill my kitchen sink with hot, sudsy water.
+This serves two purposes for me.

 Always serve food on clean platters: